calamina/constellation/README.md

 ![screen](/constellation.png?raw=true "constellation")

 # TODO
-- add throttle to next/prev
+- add color to star data to simplify setColor function
 - clean topology CSS / HTML

 - one more with orbs like the ps2 logo